 This is the result of planting the sprouts.
 They're all planted in small pots.
 This stimulates the growth, as these plants love to be in small, confined spaces.
 They love to take over the pot and grow their roots all over the place.
 In the picture below you can see that I currently have spouts in some soil at different stages of their development.
 Some are still small and others have developed themselves into a fully fledged spider plant.

 The more the roots grow, the more of the pot they will take over.
 At a certain point, you will need to repot them.
 You can read all about this in my guide "Everything about repotting a spider plant".
 At this point, you can also choose to place several of these grown sprouts together in a container.
 This will again stimulate growth because they'll be in a tight space once again, but they will have more room to grow.
 You can see I did this in the picture below.
 The containers on the left are all the small sprouts that I've planted in the smaller containers.
 The bigger pots on the right are 2 to 3 of the smaller containers combined after the sprouts had outgrown the small containers.

 I hope this post helps you to create more plants for your house or to give away to friends and family.
 When you care well for these small, new plants, they'll grow out to be as big and strong they'll need to be repotted into bigger containers.
 If you want to know when and how to repot these plants, read "Everything about repotting a spider plant" and you'll be well on your way to making this a success.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: May 22nd, 2019
+If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 22nd, 2019